enwumeh/ChatItUp/README.md

 ## Overview

-_**Emma's eCommerce** is a full stack app, that allows administrators to keep track of sellers, each of their customers, and the items that customers buy
+**Chat It Up** is a full stack app, that allows administrators to keep track of sellers, each of their customers, and the items that customers buy

 ### Libraries and Dependencies